nv-quan/receipt-recognition/README.md

 # Receipt recognition project
 ## Goal
-To build an end-to-end application that automatically extracts information from pictures of receipts.
+To build an application that automatically extracts information from pictures of receipts.
 ## Current progress
 Working on preprocessing images.
 ## Dependencies